Our role in the sector

 We are the lead body for the delivery of Going Further: The National Strategy for Scotland’s Museums and Galleries.

-MGS is an independent charity.
-We receive core funding from Scottish Government, which also provides funding to distribute via grants directly to the museums and galleries sector.
-MGS is governed by a Board of Trustees.
+As an independent charity we receive core funding from Scottish Government, which also provides funding to be distributed via grants directly to the museums and galleries sector.
+We are governed by a Board of Trustees.

 How we work

 Collaboration, integrity, courageousness and a passion for museums and galleries shape our approach.
 Working together in this vein we can invest in and develop Scotland’s museums and galleries, for current and future generations to enjoy.

 Museums and galleries operate in a fast-changing context.
 As the national development body it is important for MGS to be agile, aware of future challenges and responsive to changing needs.
 We strive to be a high performing organisation, effective and efficient, and investing in our people.

 We strive to be an anti-racist organisation and are committed to working as an anti-racist development body for the Scottish museums and galleries sector.
 Our commitment to anti-racism sits within our wider responsibility to work inclusively, and to support museums and galleries across Scotland to involve a wider range of people in the services they offer.
 We recognise within this work the prevalence of racist systems requires us to specifically work in an anti-racist and way to combat discrimination and prejudice.